 One of the most important factors to consider when small space vegetable gardening is how much sunlight you get in your outdoor area.
 Most vegetables and fruits need an average of 6 hours of sunlight in order to grow the best produce.
 So how are you supposed to raise a good, sustainable garden when your home or apartment gets little to no direct sunlight?
 Keep reading to find out…

-Small space gardening is extra hard for those who live in apartments because not every apartment is on the ground floor.
+Small space gardening is extra hard for those who live in apartments because not every apartment is on the ground floor and one of the survival rules.
 This would require you to create your garden in pots on your patio, and even then, good sunlight is not guaranteed.
 Even if you do live on the ground floor with some grass, apartment buildings are usually tall and block a lot of the sunlight.
 So how do you plant a garden when you don't get good sunlight or even have ground to plant on?

-If you find yourself in this situation, it may be time to invest in a hydroponic tower.
-These towers allow you to grow fruits and vegetables inside your apartment or house!
-They come with UV lights to provide the plants with vitamin D, and they are large enough to fully grow most plants.
-These can also be used without the UV light outdoors if your apartment does get good sunlight.
-Even if you do have an outdoor garden, this is a great way to maximize your produce production and further supplement your survival foods.
+Hydroponic towers enable you to grow fruits and vegetables indoors, within the confines of your apartment or house!
+They are equipped with UV lights to provide the plants with necessary vitamin D, and are large enough to nurture most plant species to full growth.
+These towers can be used both indoors and outdoors (if your apartment receives good sunlight), with or without the UV light.
+Even if you already have an outdoor garden, a hydroponic tower is a great tool to increase your produce yield and supplement your survival food stash further.

 Another way to maximize your produce is by planting what you can in pots.
 Planting vegetables in pots will not give you as much produce as it would in a typical garden, but it is better than nothing!
 Simply look up the word patio plus any vegetable you can think of and you will find a patio-friendly version of any vegetable.